StyleBooth: Image Style Editing with Multimodal Instruction

-We compare our model with 3 state-of-the-art text-based image editing methods.
-InstructPix2Pix\cite{ip2p} presents a machine-generated image editing instruction-tuning dataset involving triplets of the original image, edited image, and text instruction.
-Finetuned using this dataset, the T2I (Text-to-Image) model demonstrates proficiency in executing image editing tasks, encompassing style alterations.
-Magic Brush\cite{magicbrush} introduces a multi-turn editing task and tunes the model in human-annotated local inpainting image pairs, mainly focusing on the local editing task.
-The Emu Edit\cite{emuedit} has published its competitive results, produced by a superior pre-trained model that has been fine-tuned with large-scale data across meticulously defined task categories.
+\textbf{Baselines and benchmarks.} We compare our model with 3 state-of-the-art text-based image editing methods.
+Both InstructPix2Pix\cite{ip2p}, Magic Brush\cite{magicbrush} and The Emu Edit\cite{emuedit} present machine-generated image editing instruction-tuning datasets involving triplets of the original image, edited image, and text instruction.
+Magic Brush mainly focuses on local editing tasks while InstructPix2Pix and Emu Edit are more generalized.
 Additionally, Emu Edit introduces an instruction-based image-editing benchmark.
 Each entry in this benchmark includes an input image, a set of instructions, captions for both the input and output images, and an edited result generated by the Emu Edit model.
 This benchmark encompasses seven distinct tasks: style editing, object removal, object addition, background alteration, color/texture modification, local adjustments, and comprehensive transformations.
 In our study, we concentrate exclusively on the style editing task, which comprises a total of 226 samples after excluding one sample with blank input and output images.